ChaceN89/fruit-jar-app/README.md

 - 🧠 **Detailed Inspection** — Hover any fruit in the jar to view its full nutrition breakdown.
 - ♻️ **Expandable Sections** — Expand/collapse grouped fruit sections for clarity.
 - ✨ **Animated Splash Screen** — Hides app loading and improves first load UX.
+- 📱 **Responsive Layout** — Fully responsive layout with adaptive flex panels for mobile and desktop.

 ---